hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

   <C.Property @name="searchFieldPosition" @type="string">
     Determines whether the search field, when enabled, renders either within the before options content or in the “trigger” area.
     <br><br>
     Set to `"before-options"` to fix a `PowerSelect` accessibility issue.
-(Rendering the search input within the trigger area creates a nested interaction.)
+Rendering the search input within the trigger is not compliant because it nests an interactive element within another interactive element.
     <br><br>
     <strong>Note</strong>: It cannot be overridden.
   </C.Property>